-The Department uses a system of 'stint points' to measure teaching and supervision workload: This post has a DPIR stint expectation of 192 points per year and 4 contact hours per week teaching for St Hilda's.
+The Department uses a system of 'stint points' to measure teaching and supervision workload: details of the current tariff may be found in the Appendix.
+This post has a DPIR stint expectation of 288 stint points per year.
+In the third, fourth and fifth years of the post, the DPIR stint will be reduced to 192 stint points per year in recognition of Magdalen College duties.